-Massaman curry paste is one of those ingredients that feels like magic in a jar.
-We’ve been mid-recipe, ready to make something amazing, only to realize—no paste.
-Classic.
+Massaman curry paste is one of those ingredients that feels like magic in a jar (a Thai curry paste with Persian influences, typically made from dried chilies, cumin, coriander, cinnamon, cardamom, and peanuts).
+We've been mid-recipe, ready to make something amazing, only to realize-no paste.

 It's a bit of a curveball, but don't worry, there are options.
 We've improvised enough times to know what works and what doesn't.